-Study: Alcohol provides protective effect, reduces mortality substantialNovember 19th, 2012 in Health /
+Study: Alcohol provides protective effect, reduces mortality substantialNovember 19, 2012 in Medicine & Health / Health

 Injured patients were less likely to die in the hospital if they had alcohol in their blood, according to a study from the University of Illinois at Chicago School of Public Health—and the more alcohol, the more likely they were to survive.